 Ms. Zeller began at ANDRUS as a social work intern in 2005.
 A year later, she was hired as a Day Program Clinician.
-In late 2010, she transitioned to the role of Coordinator of Family Support Programs, before serving as Coordinator of Transitional Family Services, and later Admissions Coordinator.
-Ms. Zeller currently works as Director of Admissions, where she manages the admissions processes for ANDRUS' Day and Residential Programs and also offers support to clients and their families through the discharge process.
+In late 2010, she transitioned to the role of Coordinator of Family Support Programs, before serving as Coordinator of Transitional Family Services, then Admissions Coordinator, and later Director of Admissions.
+Ms. Zeller currently works as Associate Vice President of Admissions, where she manages the admissions processes for ANDRUS' Day and Residential Programs and also offers support to clients and their families through the discharge process.
 She holds a Master’s Degree from Hunter College School of Social Work.

 Frances Clayton, LMSW

 Director, Early Learning Center

 Frances Clayton was appointed Director of the ANDRUS Early Learning Center (AELC) in May 2015.
 She has been with ANDRUS since 2010.
 Prior to becoming the AELC Director, she was Director of Residential Services on the ANDRUS campus in Yonkers.
 Ms. Clayton initially served as a residential social worker, providing individual and group therapy and assistant in program development.
 Prior to joining ANDRUS, Ms. Clayton served as the Assistant Director of Camp Green Cove, a girls summer program in North Carolina.
 Previous experience also includes internships at an elementary school focusing on children with language-based learning needs and at the Children's Evaluation and Rehabilitation Center at Albert Einstein College of Medicine.
 Ms. Clayton earned her Masters in Social Work at NYU and completed coursework for a Masters in Child Development at Sarah Lawrence College.
 She received her Bachelor's Degree from the University of Virginia.